 Check out the list and find a good fit for your family.
-If you know of other organizations that allow kids and teens to serve send us an email or facebook message or just comment below and we’ll get them added to the list!
+If you know of other organizations that allow kids and teens to serve send us an email or just comment below and we’ll get them added to the list!

 Houston Area Volunteer Opportunities for Kids & Teens